General Foundations of Algebra

 Growing pattern using squares.
 Position 1 : 2 squares.
 Position 2 : 4 squares.
 Position 3 : 6 squares.

-Recognizing that their conjecture seems to apply to all similar situations in a given context, students formulate their generalization (the rule) using words or symbols.
-In the previous example, the first student formulates their generalization by saying, "The number of squares that make up a term is always 2 more than the number of squares in the previous position."
-The other student can formulate their generalization (the rule) orally or symbolically using the equation s = n × 2, where n reprensents the term number and s the number of squares that make it up.
+Recognizing that their conjecture seems to apply to all similar situations in a given context, students can formulate their generalization (rule) using words or symbols.
+In the previous example, the first student formulates his generalization by saying, 'The number of squares that make up a position is always 2 more than the number of squares in the previous position.'
+The other student can formulate their generalization (rule) verbally or symbolically using the equation s = n × 2, where n represents the position number and s is the number of squares that make it up.

-Operating on Variables
+Operating on Unknown Quantities

-"Algebra begins with the awareness of operations, operations in the broad sense of the word, that is, a series of intellectual acts involving reflection and combination of means in order to obtain a result or solve a problem.
-It is […] presented as a 'generalized arithmetic', as a tool for solving problems more powerful than arithmetic."
+'Algebra begins with the awareness of operations, operations in the broad sense of the word, that is, a series of intellectual acts involving reflection and combination of means in order to obtain a result or solve a problem.
+It is … presented as a 'generalized arithmetic', as a tool for solving problems more powerful than arithmetic.'
 (Squalli & Theis, 2005, p.
 5).

 Students' algebraic thinking develops in conjunction with the development of mathematical skills.
 Thus, students need to develop the ability to reason and solve problems algebraically and then communicate their algebraic reasoning.